atharvayogeshparulkar/Healthcare-Billing-Code-Validation/README.md

 | CPT (procedures) | AMA | Copyrighted — numeric codes + generic labels only, not official descriptor text |

 **Analytics/BI Layer**
-- Excel — dashboard with KPI cards driven by live formulas (`COUNTIF`, `COUNTIFS`, `SUMIF`), not hardcoded numbers
+- Excel — three-tab workbook (ReadMe, Dataset, Dashboard); KPI cards driven by live formulas (`COUNTIF`, `COUNTIFS`), not hardcoded numbers
-- Excel Charts — denial rate by confidence tier, denial rate by payer
+- Excel Charts — decision outcome by crosswalk confidence tier
-- CSV exports — structured for direct import into Power BI if a more interactive front end is needed later

 **Supporting Tools**
-- MySQL Workbench — schema design, script execution, data import
-- Python — used only in the build phase to generate 200 synthetic claim records with realistic mismatch/denial probability logic
+- Python — used only in the build phase to generate 150 synthetic claims with a realistic mix of matched and unmatched pairings
+- SQLite — used only in the validation phase to independently confirm the view's output before delivery

 ## Repository Contents

 ```
-├── Healthcare_Project_Code.sql                        # Complete MySQL schema + sample data + views (run this end-to-end)
+├── crosswalk_project.sql              # Complete MySQL schema + sample data + view (run this end-to-end)
-├── Healthcare_Billing_Dashboard.xlsx                  # Excel dashboard (Dataset sheet + Dashboard sheet, live formulas)
+├── crosswalk_dashboard.xlsx           # Excel dashboard (ReadMe, Dataset, Dashboard tabs, live formulas)
-├── Healthcare_Billing_Case_Study.docx                 # Full write-up: problem, solution, impact, risk management
+├── Crosswalk_Simple_Case_Study.docx   # Full write-up: problem, solution, impact, risk management
-├── Healthcare_Billing_Project_Tech_Stack_Summary.docx # Tech-stack-focused summary
+├── Crosswalk_Simple_Tech_Stack.docx   # Tech-stack-focused summary
 └── README.md
 ```

 ## How to Run This

 1. Open MySQL Workbench, connect to your local server
-2. File → Open SQL Script → select `Healthcare_Project_Code.sql`
+2. File → Open SQL Script → select `crosswalk_project.sql`
-3. Execute All (lightning bolt icon) — this drops/recreates a `healthcare_billing` database, builds all 6 tables, loads sample data, creates the 4 validation views, and runs sanity-check queries automatically
+3. Execute All (lightning bolt icon) — this drops/recreates a `crosswalk_db` database, builds all 4 tables, loads sample data, and creates the `v_claims` view
-4. Confirm the denial-rate gradient shows up as expected: `SELECT * FROM v_denial_risk_summary;` should show NO_MATCH with a clearly higher denial rate than HIGH
+4. Confirm the decision split: `SELECT * FROM v_claims;` or run the summary query at the bottom of the script
-5. For the dashboard: open `Healthcare_Billing_Dashboard.xlsx` in Excel.
-The Dataset sheet holds the flat claim-level data; the Dashboard sheet's KPIs and charts are all live formulas referencing it — edit a row in Dataset and watch the Dashboard update
+5. For the dashboard: open `crosswalk_dashboard.xlsx` in Excel.
+The Dataset tab holds the flat claim-level data; the Dashboard tab's KPIs and chart are all live formulas referencing it — edit a row in Dataset and watch the Dashboard update

 > Note: MySQL only enforces `CHECK` constraints from version 8.0.16 onward.
 Run `SELECT VERSION();` first if constraints seem to be ignored.

 ## Limitations

-- The `code_pairings_reference` logic is illustrative/synthetic — built to demonstrate the validation approach, not sourced from a specific payer's actual LCD/NCD medical-necessity policy documents.
-A production system would need to ingest real payer coverage policies.
+- Crosswalk confidence grades are illustrative and synthetic, built to demonstrate the approach — not sourced from an actual payer's crosswalk policy.
-- CPT code descriptions are shown only as short generic labels, not the AMA's official descriptor text, due to CPT licensing restrictions.
-- The claims dataset (200 rows) is synthetically generated to demonstrate the risk-tiering pattern; it is not real patient or billing data.
+- The 150-claim dataset is synthetically generated to demonstrate the decision pattern; it is not real patient or billing data.

 ---

-*Built as a self-directed portfolio project applying SQL database design and denial-risk analytics to healthcare billing workflows.*
+*Built as a self-directed portfolio project applying SQL database design to healthcare diagnosis-procedure crosswalk validation.*